 We test the scalability of FLID-DL in the presence of loss, where we have a number of hosts subscribed to a single FLID-DL session.
 We generate random loss at various points on each topology and measure the throughput downstream at the hosts.
-We find that the throughput of each FLID-DL host depends only on the loss rate experienced by that particular host.
+We find that the throughput for each FLID-DL host depends only on the loss rate experienced by that particular host.
 Experimental evidence indicates that FLID-DL scales well in the presence of random loss.

-When we vary the delay of each host behind a common bottleneck, we find that the throughput at each host is proportional to both the nominal RTT and the random loss rate and is reasonably independent of the delay experienced by each host (except for the fact that the join at the highest layer experiences the longest latency).
+When we vary the delays for each host behind a common bottleneck, we find that the throughput at each host is proportional to both the aggressiveness factor and the random loss rate and is reasonably independent of the delay experienced by each host (except for the fact that the join at the highest layer takes longer to arrive).
 When the delay is greater than the time slot duration, FLID-DL has a subscription level that is higher than the actual reception rate.
-Since FLID-DL reacts to increase signals for its subscription level, as opposed to its actual reception rate, FLID-DL behaves less aggressively as the delay increases to the order of a time slot.
+Since FLID-DL reacts to increase signals for its subscription level, as opposed to its actual reception rate, FLID-DL behaves less aggressively as the delay increases on the order of a time slot.